 European energy utilities are traders now – an oxymoron

-In 1900, Frank Baum publishes the Wonderful Wizard of Oz.
+In 1900, Frank Baum published The Wonderful Wizard of Oz.
 Little Dorothy and her dog Toto were carried into the land of the Munchkins by a whirlwind.
-In order to come back home, she must find the Wizard of Oz who was supposedly the only one able to save her.
+To come back home, she must find the Wizard of Oz who was supposedly the only one able to save her.

 On her journey, Dorothy meets many characters and has to prove herself in more than one adventure.
-As the plot unfolds, the reader becomes slowly aware that no matter what Dorothy would do, she would not be able to turn back the wheels of time.
-She eventually returns to her home Kansas, but the journey had changed her and everything around her.
+As the plot unfolds, the reader becomes slowly aware that no matter what Dorothy does, she will not be able to turn back the wheels of time.
+She eventually returns to her home Kansas, but the journey has changed her and everything around her.

 Here is a quick reality check:

-Only because someone calls himself a trader, he not necessarily transpires what makes you a trader.
-Trading business has its own mechanisms and rules.
+Just because someone calls himself a trader, he does not necessarily transpire the qualities that make you a trader.
+The trading business has its mechanisms and rules.
 One either lives by them or accepts impending doom.
 In other words, a wrong label does no good at best, at worst it gets you in hell and high water.

 How does that relate to the good old utilities we have found everywhere in Europe at liberalization day one?